-“We grow our premium Two Paddocks Pinot Noir entirely on our four small estate vineyards in Central Otago.
-In some exceptional vintages, listening carefully, we realise that one of these sites may have something extraordinary to say in its own right.
+“We grow our premium Two Paddocks Pinot Noir entirely on our four small vineyards in Central Otago.
+In some exceptional vintages, listening carefully, we realize that one of these sites may have something extraordinary to say in its own right.
 It is only then that we will make one of these very rare single vineyard wines.”
-Sam Neill, Proprietor

 Sale of Liquor License Ref: OF129

 Licence No. 67/OFF/30/2022